awslabs/multi-model-server/docs/logging.md

 metrics, as metrics are logged into a file.
 To further understand how to customize metrics or define custom logging layouts, refer to the [metrics document](metrics.md)

 # Pre-requisites
-Before getting into this tutorials, you must familiarize yourself with log4j configuration properties.
-Refer to this online [document](https://logging.apache.org/log4j/2.x/manual/configuration.html) on how to configure the log4j parameters.
-Similarly, familiarize yourself with the default [log4j.properties](../frontend/server/src/main/resources/log4j.properties) used by
-Multi Model Server.
+Before getting into this tutorials, you must familiarize yourself with log4j2 configuration.
+Refer to this online [document](https://logging.apache.org/log4j/2.x/manual/configuration.html) on how to configure the log4j2 parameters.
+Similarly, familiarize yourself with the default [log4j2.xml](../frontend/server/src/main/resources/log4j2.xml) used by Multi Model Server.

 # Types of logs
 Multi Model Server currently provides three types of logs.